 Processing Trona Ore into Soda Ash

 The process of transforming trona ore into soda ash is relatively simple.
 And while various processing methods exist for processing trona ore into soda ash, two primary methods of a similar nature prevail, with a calciner at the heart of each:

 The Sesquicarbonate Method

 In this method, trona ore is first dissolved in an aqueous solution.
 The solution is separated from the insolubles, where it moves on to crystallizing via cooling.
-The crystals are separated from the liquor and calcined to recover the soda ash.
+The crystals are separated from the liquor and processed in a calciner to recover the soda ash.

 The Monohydrate Method